 Over time, many solutions and products have been created to deal with a small part of a larger problem:

 Unfortunately, the sum of the parts does not equal the whole and the result is an ever-increasing number of data breaches; concurrently, organizational cyber security budgets increase every year.
-Files are stolen from the end devices, from the servers, from the cloud storage and from the email servers, simply because the files are not protected at rest on all devices and are not subject to a universal access management.
-UDS was created to solve this previously unsolvable problem.
-It ensures that files are always encrypted, at rest and in transit, and are subject to the same access management everywhere for everyone.
+Files are stolen from the end devices, from the servers, from the cloud storage and from the email servers, simply because the files are not protected at rest and are not subject to a universal access management.

 Security for embedded systems has been lacking for many reasons.
 One obvious reason is that attacks on embedded systems are rare.
 Those systems are highly specialized, so normal cyber criminals do not have the knowledge, nor the economic interest, in developing viruses like “Stuxnet”.
 But it becomes a different story when considering a possible state sponsored attack.
 Attacks on embedded systems always come with the intent of strategic disruption and often lead to catastrophic consequences… virus that target embedded systems are categorized as “cyber warfare” for good reasons.